 “Yes, that’s a popular name in these parts, but beyond that, I can’t say for sure.
 But tell you what.
 Walk up the street to the town library, an abandoned church — you can’t miss it.
 Ask for Thomas, a local historian.
 He’s your man, for sure.”

 “May I use your computer?”
+I beamed at Thomas.

 “You found it?
 You may!
 You may!”